 Residents receive 10 paid days off subject to RPD approval.
 PTO will be used for all absences throughout the year including but not limited to vacation days and sick days.
-In addition, Residents are given a day off for each Geisinger-recognized holiday.
 No more than 5 total PTO days may be used during any one-month learning experience period.
-All requests for leave must be submitted in writing using the GHS Application for Absence form and submitted to the RPD.
+All requests for leave must be submitted in writing using the Geisinger Application for Absence form and submitted to the RPD.